PavanRangani/docs/docs/prd/chat/chat.md

   - From Chat Dashboard
   - From Notification dialog
 - Shows time when Chat is added
-- When there are any unsaved changes and user switches the tab, Chat data won't be lost.
-If user close the task dialog intentionally using CANCEL button, any unsaved work will be lost.
+- When there are any unsaved changes and user switches the tab or user close the task dialog intentionally using CANCEL button, any unsaved work won't lost.

 ### UI notes